 For so many reasons.
-Landfills are harmful to our health, producing toxic gasses, like ammonia and sulfides.
-Since most landfills are in impoverished areas, residents are exposed to terrible conditions but have very little political power to change their situation.
+Landfills are harmful to our health, producing toxic gasses like ammonia and sulfides.
+Since most landfills are in impoverished areas, residents are exposed to terrible conditions but have very little political power to change their situations.
 Landfills can contaminate groundwater as well. although most new ones are very well made.

 This may not matter to you if you don’t live near a landfill, so take these facts into consideration too.
 Landfills cost tax payers money.
 The more trash we produce as a society, the more we have to pay to process that trash.
 Recent studies say that the U.S. won’t run out of landfill space anytime soon, however some cities and states have run out of space so they charge their residents more money to export the waste to other cities and states.
-It’s all very fascinating if you are a complete science nerd like me!
+Basically, producing less waste is a money saver for tax payers as a whole.

 Check out These Environmentally Friendly Products that can Save You Money

 Don’t have time to read this entire post?
 You can check out all my favorites on Amazon by clicking here.